Caye Caulker for Digital Nomads

 If you have any dietary requirements then there are lots of options for you on Caye caulker.
 As it is a well-known backpacker’s destination, many cafés and restaurants have adapted their menus to suit tourists and their dietary needs.
 There are even some specialized cafés which focus solely on vegetarian and vegan cuisine.

 Namaste café offers both vegetarian and vegan options as well as gluten free.
-Other vegetarian friendly places are Falafel Bar, The Happy Lobster, Caribbean Colors Art Cafe and Pizza al Taglio.
-Ana’s Genie is also great for vegetarians and has a good selection for vegans too.
+Other vegetarian friendly places are The Happy Lobster, Caribbean Colors Art Cafe and Tipsy Pizza.
 You will find that other restaurants and cafés have vegetarian options, but their menus aren’t specialized in vegetarian foods, so there may only be one thing on the menu that is vegetarian.

 No matter what your dietary needs, you certainly won’t go hungry on this food loving island.